 In Appalachia, an area too often stereotyped and viewed by some outsiders as cartoonishly regressive, it is possible that that feeling is even more acute.
 For many years, people here have not felt heard.

 In January, during the water shutoff in Martin County, I stood in the rain outside a community center and waited for Maynard, the citizen activist, to pick me up.
 Maynard has organized water drives and as the water crisis got more attention, was an ambassador to out-of-town media.
 When I met her, before it was a national story, Maynard drove me around the county to meet with families affected by the water shutoff.

 I had never met Maynard before, but despite this she took time out of her day to show me the problems she and others in her community had been dealing with, in hopes of being heard.
 I wanted to listen to their stories and share them with the Herald-Leader’s readers.

 The story has evolved in many ways since then, but the hospitality of residents and their willingness to share their stories has not.

 Report For America’s mission is to place reporters in areas that deserve more and better local news coverage, and that in doing so, we might restore some trust in journalism.

 In at least one rural Kentucky county, the strategy seems to be working.

-Will Wright is a Report for America corps member covering Eastern Kentucky for RFA host news organization, the Lexington Herald-Leader.
+Will Wright is a Report for America corps member and Galloway Fellow, part of our central Appalachia reporting project, which is made possible by the Galloway Family Foundation.
+Will is covering Eastern Kentucky for RFA host news organization, the Lexington Herald-Leader.